zcrayman/tut-data/4/README.md

 </beans>
 ```

-This configuration uses the GemFire Spring configuration namespace.

-It creates a GemFire DataSource.
-This is a connection to a GemFire data grid.
-In this case, connecting to the GemFire server running on localhost:40404, which the local server configured above will run on.
+This configuration uses the GemFire Spring configuration namespace and creates a GemFire DataSource.
+This is a connection to a GemFire data grid and is, in this case, connecting to the GemFire server running on localhost:40404.

-The bean `yummyTemplate` is the instance of GemFireTemplate that is used in the test above.
+The bean `yummyTemplate` is the instance of `GemFireTemplate` that is used in the test above.
 It is set up to communicate with a specific GemFire Region, YummyNoodleOrder, which must exist in the server.
-Again, this is configured in the server above.

-The last two configurations that set up the GemFire transactional behaviour and integrate it with the Spring Transaction management system.
+The last two lines of configuration set up the GemFire transactional behaviour and integrate it with the Spring transaction management system.

-## Implement a CRUD repository
+## Implementing a CRUD repository

-You have seen the creation of two Repository implementations against both MongoDB and JPA.
-The process for creating a Spring Data GemFire Repository is consistent with the others.
+You have seen the creation of two Repository implementations against both MongoDB and JPA and the process for creating a Spring Data GemFire Repository will seem very familiar!

 First, create a new test `OrderStatusRepositoryIntegrationTests`: